gsoft-inc/github-guidelines/README.md

 ## Package author

-The packages author should match an organization within GSoft or a product developed by GSoft.
+The packages author should match an organization within Workleap or a product developed by Workleap.

 Ex.

-- Groupe GSoft inc.
+- Workleap.
-- Groupe Sharegate inc.
+- Sharegate.
-- Officevibe Inc.
+- Officevibe.

 ## License

-Every open source project developed by GSoft must be under the Apache 2.0 license and link to the following license: https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE
+Every open source project developed by Workleap must be under the Apache 2.0 license and link to the following license: https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE